Leica Summicron-M 50mm f/2 - A Quick Look

 Leica Summicron-M 50mm f/2 on a Leica SL3 and SL2-S

-Leica also provided an SL 16-35mm zoom lens but I was particularly interested in the Summicron-M 50mm f/2 due to its compact size.
-I was also interested in checking out the general build quality, handling, and image quality produced by this lens compared to my Voigtländer lenses.
+Leica also provided an SL 16-35mm zoom lens, but I was particularly interested in the Summicron-M 50mm f/2 due to its compact size.
+I was also interested in comparing the general build quality, handling, and image quality produced by this lens compared to my Voigtländer lenses.

 Build Quality and Handling

-When using the Leica M to L adapter the Summcron-M 50mm is automatically recognized by the camera and there is no need to set the lens information manually for correct EXIF information.
+When using the Leica M to L adapter, the camera automatically recognizes the Summcron-M 50mm, so there is no need to set the lens information manually for correct EXIF information.

 Image Quality

-The Summicron-M 50mm f/2 is one of the easiest Leica lenses to get into when it comes to the damage to your wallet and yet, images have a very pleasing look.
-Especially colors come out to my liking and the bokeh, while not mind-blowing, is still very good when shot wide open at f/2.
+The Summicron-M 50mm f/2 is one of the easiest Leica lenses to get into when it comes to damage to your wallet, and yet, images have a very pleasing look.
+The colors come out to my liking, and the bokeh, while not mind-blowing, is still very good when shot wide open at f/2.

-Compared to my Voigtländer Nokton 50mm f/1.2 the Summicron 50mm f/2 cannot obtain the same shallow depth of field and it may also lack some of the character displayed by the Voigtländer lens.
-With that said the SL3/Summicron combination felt more portable than my SL2-S/Voigtländer combination.
+Compared to my Voigtländer Nokton 50mm f/1.2, the Summicron 50mm f/2 cannot obtain the same shallow depth of field, and it may also lack some of the character displayed by the Voigtländer lens.
+That said, the SL3/Summicron combination is more portable than my SL2-S/Voigtländer combination.

 Final Thoughts